eKeiran/QuizLand/README.md

 buttonPanel.add(your_quiz_name_Button);
 ```

-8. Replace "your_quiz_name" with the class name for your quiz (also the file name).
+9. Replace "your_quiz_name" with the class name for your quiz (also the file name).
-9. Be sure to include an image in the first "img" directory for your quiz to display an image on the interface.
+10. Be sure to include an image in the first "img" directory for your quiz to display an image on the interface.

-*Step 6: Final Steps*
+**Step 5: Final Steps**

-10. You're all set!
+11. You're all set!
 After creating your quiz, add, commit, and push your changes to your forked repository.
-11. Then, submit a pull request for review.
+12. Then, submit a pull request for review.
 If you've done a good job, it will be accepted soon!

 Good luck & happy Hacktoberfest! 🎃